Universal model for electron thermal-field emission from two-dimensional semimetals: Discussions and Conclusions

-In conclusion, we developed the theory of out-of-plane thermal-field electron emission from 2D semimetals.
-We demonstrated the existence of a universal current-field scaling law broadly applicable for a large variety of 2D semimetals with different nodal structures.
-As thermal-field emission represents one of the key charge transport process across solid/vacuum and solid/solid interfaces, the universal scaling law developed here shall be a ubiquitous tool for the study and the design of vacuum electronics, nanoelectronics, optoelectronics and the emerging fields of spintronic \cite{roche}, valleytronic \cite{ang4} and neuromorphic \cite{l_sun} devices using 2D materials, and shall offer a theoretical basis for the understanding of complex electron emission phenomena, such as ultrashoft-pulsed laser-induced internal photoemission \cite{heide} and photo-assisted hot carrier field emission \cite{c_li, rezaeifar} in the 2D \emph{Flatland}.
+In summary, we have developed the theory of out-of-plane thermal-field electron emission from 2D semimetals.
+We demonstrated the existence of a universal current-field scaling law broadly applicable for a large variety of 2D semimetals with different band topologies.
+As thermal-field emission represents one of the key charge transport process across solid/vacuum and solid/solid interfaces, the universal scaling law developed here shall provide a simple useful theoretical tool for the study and the design of vacuum electronics, nanoelectronics, optoelectronics and the emerging concepts of spintronic \cite{roche}, valleytronic \cite{ang4} and neuromorphic \cite{l_sun} devices based on 2D materials and their van der Waals heterostructures, and shall offer a theoretical basis for the understanding of complex electron emission phenomena such as ultrashoft-pulsed laser-induced internal photoemission \cite{heide} and photo-assisted hot carrier tunneling \cite{rezaeifar} in the 2D Flatland.